South Dakota State Jackrabbits play the Northern Colorado Bears - WTOP News

 Rapid City, South Dakota; Thursday, 9 p.m.
 EST

-BOTTOM LINE: South Dakota State will face Northern Colorado at Summit Arena at The Monument in Rapid City, South Dakota.
+BOTTOM LINE: South Dakota State takes on Northern Colorado in Rapid City, South Dakota.

-South Dakota State finished 22-13 overall with a 7-9 record in non-conference play during the 2023-24 season.
+South Dakota State went 22-13 overall with a 7-9 record against non-conference opponents in the 2023-24 season.
 The Jackrabbits averaged 12.9 assists per game on 27.9 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.